Plutonomicon/plutarch-plutus/docs/TRICKS.md

 Although you should generally [prefer Plutarch level functions](#prefer-plutarch-level-functions), there are times when a Haskell level function is actually much better.
 However, figuring out _when_ that is the case - is a delicate art.

-There is one simple and straightforward usecase though, when you want a function argument to be lazily evaluated.
-In such a case, you should use a Haskell level functions that `pdelay`s the argument before calling some Plutarch level function.
+There is one simple and straightforward use case though, when you want a function argument to be lazily evaluated.
+In such a case, you should use a Haskell level function that `pdelay`s the argument before calling some Plutarch level function.
 Recall that [Plutarch level functions are strict](#plutarch-functions-are-strict).

-Outside of that straightforward usecase, figuring out when to use Haskell level functions is quite complex.
+Outside of that straightforward use case, figuring out when to use Haskell level functions is quite complex.
 Haskell level functions will always be inlined when generating the Plutus Core.
 Unless the function is used _only once_, this sort of inlining will increase the script size - which is problematic.

 However, if the function is used _only once_, and making it Plutarch level causes extra `plam`s and `#`s to be introduced - you should just make it Haskell level.
 For example, consider the `pelimList` implementation: